jjloomis/wordpress-jetpack-basics/customizing-portfolio-layout-with-shortcode.md

 # Customizing Portfolio layout with shortcode attributes

-By default, the \[portfolio\] shortcode will display with the following with attributes:
+By default, the \[portfolio\] shortcode will display your portfolio with the following with attributes:

 * Two-column layout
 * Portfolio Projects listed oldest to newest \(determined by date/ time added to WordPress site\)